satellaviewer/xsys-blog/_posts/2023-06-26-system-intro-2.md

 ---
 tags: story
-name: "Story Preshow 6/30: The Second Eighty Percent of the Budget"
+title: "Story Preshow 6/30: The Second Eighty Percent of the Budget"
 ---

 Open on the main arena floor.
 The stands are empty.
 There's still a fair amount of construction debris, and humanoid mechanical entities (synths) with wild creative designs are helping put the finishing touches on the construction, welding here, sealing up a panel there.